 It is practiced for example in mental health, rehabilitation, medical, educational and forensic settings, and in nursing homes, day care centers, disease prevention, health promotion programs and in private practice.

-(some answers I have heard when I introduce myself as a student of DMT)
+Some of these answers I have heard them when I introduce myself as a student of DMT.

-1. Dance Movement Therapy is not LA LA LA
+1. Dance Movement Therapy is not la-la-la and colorful happiness!

 We work usually with sorrow, grief, aggression, fear, anger, trauma… We can be directive and set limits.
 And work in difficult environments such as jails or closed psychiatric units.

-– I answer: You don’t have to be!
+I answered: ¨You don’t have to be!¨

 The American Dance Therapy Association founded in 1966 explains: